Capstone-Projects-2023-Fall/project-studysync/documentation/docs/development-plan/activities.md

 ### Continuous Integration and Deployment

 - We will set up CI/CD pipelines to automate testing and deployment processes.
 This will include running unit and integration tests on every code commit to ensure code quality and application stability.
-- The deployment will be managed on a cloud platform, enabling us to update the app swiftly and efficiently based on the testing feedback.